 St Peter’s is very proud to be associated with the work of Reaching the Unreached, an NGO in South India, which was founded by former St Peter’s Art teacher, Brother Lionel, in 1974.

-Reaching the Unreached, known as RTU, has an enormous impact on the lives of many people from the Dalit, lower caste and tribal communities living in impoverished rural villages.
+Reaching the Unreached, known as RTU, has an enormous impact on the lives of many people from communities living in impoverished rural villages.
 The charity provides a family home for nearly 1,000 orphaned or abandoned children in four Children’s Villages – in small family houses with ‘foster’ mothers for the younger children and hostel-style accommodation for older teenagers.
 They run their own schools and provide healthcare, clean water, housing, education and support to the most disadvantaged families and communities in remote villages.
 Brother Lionel named the schools St Peter’s after our own school here.